MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 * System support for the API including the specified peripheral
 * A non-empty [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) property
-* A non-empty [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged) notification handler
+* A non-empty [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged) event handler or a non-empty [PowerThermalThermalScoreChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalthermalscorechanged) event handler

 You won't receive events if your application doesn't meet these requirements.

 The first item can be checked using the [IsSupported](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.issupported) function.
 If the system supports notifications for at least one of the peripherals in the mask, the function will return true.
 You can choose not to check support using this function as long as your application doesn't explicitly depend on PowerThermalNotification SDK events.

 Once you meet the three requirements above, you will receive initial notifications for all supported [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest).
-If you later change [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) or [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged), you will receive another set of notifications based on current status.
+If you later change [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) or either of the event handlers, you will receive another set of notifications based on current status.

 Here's a code snippet for grabbing the [PowerThermalNotification](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification) class instance and configuring it for notifications for both [PowerThermalPeripheralFlags.Cpu](/dotnet/api/microsoft.mixedreality.powerthermalnotification.PowerThermalPeripheralFlags) and [PowerThermalPeripheralFlags.PhotoVideoCamera](/dotnet/api//microsoft.mixedreality.powerthermalnotification.PowerThermalPeripheralFlags):